 Indian Springs is quite forgiving off the tee.
 Other than a few tight holes, most feature pretty wide open landing areas.
 As you get closer to the greens, the course starts to bare its teeth a little bit.
 The greens are relatively small and hard to hold, and there are well-placed bunkers and water hazards to provide all the visual intimidation you need on approach shots.

 The routing of the course is a bit crazy.
 It’s not unique in the desert for a course to wind its way through a residential neighborhood, but Indian Springs takes to to the extreme on holes 1-12.
 There are many streets to cross and it jumps all over the place as you go from hole to hole.
 It’s a little confusing, but the signage here is pretty good and easy to follow.
 Just take a look at the course from a satellite view on Google sometime and you’ll see just how spread out and unorthodox this course is routed.

 Indian Springs was also in very good shape.
-The fairways look like they are starting to dry out a bit in the early stages of summer, but are still very nice and we always had excellent lies.
-The rough here is not too penal or deep, but it is in pretty good shape with consistent cuts.
-The greens are a tad firm, but had great putting surfaces.
+The fairways looked like they were starting to dry out a bit in the early stages of summer, but were still very nice and we always had excellent lies.
+The rough here was not too penal or deep, but it was in pretty good shape with consistent cuts.
+The greens were a tad firm, but had great putting surfaces.
 We felt much more comfortable on these greens than at Mission Lakes for whatever reason.
-The only condition issue here right now is the bunkers, which are pretty crusty and not very good right now.
+The only condition issue here was the bunkers, which were pretty crusty and not very good.